sehrishahmedsangrasi/Carbon-Intensity-Monitor/README.md

 ## Overview

-This project consists of two main files: one for data processing (`data_processing.c`) and another for fetching and processing data from an API (`main_code.c`).
+This Branch consists of two main files: one for data processing (`data_processing.c`) and another for fetching and processing data from an API (`main_code.c`).
 The purpose of this project is to provide a framework for retrieving data from an API, processing it, and saving the results for further analysis.

 ## Files